astoilkov/OneScript/README.md

             function SignIn() {
                 this.username = '';
                 this.password = '';

                 // use Object.observe to observe the object this.observe();

                 this.find('#inp1').val(this.username);
                 this.find('#inp2').val(this.password);
                 this.find('#btn1').click(this.signIn);

-                super('SignIn');
+                // set the name of the custom element super('SignIn');
             }

             SignIn.prototype.signIn = function () {
                 if (this.username == 'admin' && this.password == 'admin') {
                     alert('login successful');